 The Case for Freedom to Explore

 Teams are made up of diverse individuals, each at a different step along the learning curve to pro-level skills in various software titles.
-The larger your team is (ours is 6-going-on-7 designers), the more this diversity means that designers will vary in their experience and enthusiasm for different platforms, and keeping everyone aligned requires negotiation and flexibility.
+The larger your team is, the more this diversity means that designers will vary in their experience and enthusiasm for different platforms, and keeping everyone aligned requires negotiation and flexibility.
 Some of us may be much more productive on Mac than Windows, or vice versa.
 Some of us may have come from previous jobs where Sketch and Captivate were the recommended tools, and now feel pressure to adopt a completely different toolset to work well with our new team.
 Some instructional designers are more

 designer – better with pedagogy than making pretty pictures – and that is absolutely valid.
 Some designers like graphical, visual tools while others work better handling code directly.
 I belive there is strength in diversity, and that working with it rather than against it leads to better overall outcomes.